supcik/academic-www/content/docs/managing-content.md

     /themes/academic/exampleSite/content/publication/_index.md
     /themes/academic/exampleSite/content/talk/_index.md

-Then edit the `title` parameter in each `_index.md` as desired and add any content after the `+++` preamble/frontmatter ends.
+Then edit the `title` parameter in each `_index.md` as desired and add any content after the front matter.
 You will notice that the `_index.md` files differ slightly, with some having special options available for the associated content type.
 For example, `publication/_index.md` contains an option for setting the citation style of the listings which appear on the publication archive page.

 ## Removing content

 To remove content permanently, simply delete the relevant page file/folder within your `content/` folder.

-To temporarily unpublish content, set `draft = true` at the top of a page's front matter.
+To temporarily unpublish content, set `draft: true` at the top of a page's front matter.

 ## View your updated site